 Following the eight-cell stage, the cells of the embryo merge to form what is called a morula.
 Viewed through a microscope, the embryo looks almost like a single cell again because the cells have merged together.
 To merge, the cells have to express the correct molecules on the surface of the cells.
 It is the good-quality embryos that have a greater ability to undergo this process of merging.

 Why did my embryos stop growing?

 Between Day 3 and Day 5 of development, many important changes happen.
 This is the stage when an embryo is most likely to stop growing, or "arrest development."
 One reason for this is that after Day 3, the male chromosomes begin to contribute to the development of the embryo.
 Before this stage, the cell divisions are powered by only the egg’s energy.
-Any abnormalities from the sperm may slow down or stop the embryos from growing past Day 3.
+Any abnormalities in the sperm may slow down or stop the embryos from growing past Day 3.

-IVF Days 5 and 6: Blastocyst Development
+Days 5 and 6: Blastocyst Development

 Following the morula stage is the all-important blastocyst stage, when the embryo takes in fluid to form a cavity and the cells begin to differentiate into two different types.
 These two types of cells are called: